 This is a study programme for students who are 16-18 years.

-4 GCSE passes at Grade 9 - 4/A* - C or satisfactory completion of a Level 2 qualification (preferably at Merit level) in Music.
+4 GCSE passes at Grade 9-4/A*-C or satisfactory completion of Level 2 qualification in music (preferably Merit Level).

 Students must be able to play an instrument (including vocals), or have experience in music creation and production.

 If English is not your first language, you may need an assessment before enrolling on this course.
 To discuss further, please contact the ESOL department on 0151 551 7144.